Marirapellini/anomalies_detection/README.md

 In order to train the autoencoder, use the autoencoder scripts (the model is really sensible to the split between the train and test dataset).

 There is also a script for training a LSTM (RNN).

+The split between training and testing dataset is done by analyzing visually each fill and by deciding which fills are good for training and which one have anomalies that have to be detected (these would belong to the test dataset); at least 51% of the total number of fills should belong to the train dataset.